hlasensky/icp-proj/README.txt

  *
  *  \bug When adding objects to the scene, it is possible that the object would not find a place without collisions, so it is not going to be added, but the spinBox is going to show a higher number.
  *
  *  \bug When adding object to the scene, it will automaticly start game time.
 So it is not possible to presets the game scenario.
- * \section biblio_sec Bibliography
- * \cite guru_2014
- *
- *
- * \subsection step1 Step 1: Opening the box
  *
  */